-Looking for a festive and fun family project that’s sweet this Thanksgiving weekend?
+Looking for a festive and fun family project that’s sweet this upcoming Thanksgiving week?
 Turn on the oven, roll out the gingerbread, and decorate a holiday gingerbread house.
-This traditional yuletide baking project is a great way to teach kids about cooking and boost their creativity at the same time.
+This traditional Yuletide baking project is a great way to teach kids about cooking and boost their creativity at the same time.
 And while you can use their masterpiece as a household decoration, you can also enter it into one of the contests below for prizes and awards.
 So get ready, get set, and build — you might just have a winner in the house. (feature Photo Credit: Istock/Kate Smith)

-8 gingerbread house contests the whole family can enter
+10 gingerbread house contests the whole family can enter

 LVJWC’s Gingerbread House Contest